Ernest Ouandié: Capture and execution

 although he did not approve of their methods.

-Ndongmo was called to go to Rome to answer some questions about business dealings, but before leaving he sent Ouandié and his secretary to take refuge with his catechist on the outskirts of Mbanga.
-The catechist refused to accept Oaundie, and alerted the police.
+Ndongmo was called to go to Rome to answer some questions about business dealings, but before leaving, he sent Ouandié and his secretary to take refuge with his catechist on the outskirts of Mbanga.
+The catechist refused to accept Oaundié and alerted the police.

-Ouandié and the secretary went on the run, but were in unfamiliar territory and were hunted by the local people as well as the police.
+Ouandié and the secretary went on the run but were in unfamiliar territory.
+They were hunted by the local people as well as the police.

 Disagreeing over directions, they parted company.

-Ouandié tried to hide in the banana plantations, even under bridges, but was hopelessly lost.
+Ouandié tried to hide in the banana plantations, even under bridges, but became hopelessly lost.

-On 19 August 1970 Ouandié surrendered to the authorities near the town of Loum.
+On August 19, 1970, Ouandié surrendered to the authorities near the town of Loum.

-Exhausted, thirsty, hungry and disoriented, he had asked a passer-by for help.
-The man recognised him and led him towards a nearby gendarmerie.
+Exhausted, thirsty, hungry, and disoriented, he had asked a passerby for help.
+The man recognised him and led him toward a nearby gendarmerie.